 The number of citizens residing within the District's boundaries is more than two million.
 Clark County is experiencing a change in trended growth migration.

 Comprehensive educational services are provided to all resident students in grades kindergarten through twelfth.
-The District operates 358 schools and will serve an estimated 323,380 students during 2017-18.
+The District will operate 360 schools and will serve an estimated 322,901 students during 2018-19.